PBCore-AV-Metadata/pbucore/docs/remodeling_pbcore2_to_ebucore_rdf/examples/essenceTrackEncoding.md

 # Handling 'essenceTrackEncoding'

 essenceTrackEncoding = hasEncodingFormat.
-f the track type is video or audio as specified, use hasAudioEncodingFormat or hasVideoEncodingFormat
+if the track type is video or audio as specified, use hasAudioEncodingFormat or hasVideoEncodingFormat